 About Trinidad

 Despite its wealth, Trinidad faces significant social challenges.
-There is considerable poverty, particularly in Port of Spain, which has one of the highest crime rates in the Caribbean.
-Our taxi driver pointed out that certain neighborhoods in the city are considered “no-go” zones for tourists due to safety concerns.
+Poverty remains widespread, particularly in Port of Spain, which has one of the highest crime rates in the Caribbean.
+Our taxi driver pointed out that certain neighborhoods are considered “no-go” zones for tourists due to safety concerns, a stark contrast to the island’s economic success.

 Trinidad and Tobago